hpcleuven/VscDocumentation/source/compute/software/hybrid_mpi_openmp_programs.rst

 Some documents on the Intel web site that contain more information on developing and running hybrid programs:

--  `Interoperability with OpenMP API`_ in the `MPI Reference Manual`_ explains the concept of MPI domains and how they should be used/set for hybrid programs.
+* `Interoperability with OpenMP API`_ in the `Intel MPI Documentation`_ explains the concept of MPI domains and how they should be used/set for hybrid programs.

--  `Beginning Hybrid MPI/OpenMP Development`_,
+* `Intel MPI - Beginning Hybrid MPI/OpenMP Development`_ is a *getting started*
-   useful if you develop your own code.
+  guide that is useful if you develop your own code.

 FOSS toolchain (GCC and Open MPI)
 ---------------------------------